stanulilic/stanleyulili.com-old/_posts/2020-05-11-Introduction-to-synchronous-and-asynchronous-programming-with-callbacks-in-javascript.md

 As you can see our code is becoming harder to comprehend.
 When using callbacks, it's very common to see callbacks being nested more than 8 or 10 levels deep.
 I am sure you can imagine the horror of seeing many callbacks being nested that deep.

-We now remaining with 3 callbacks.
+We are now remaining with 3 callbacks.
  - payInternetBill - subtract $50 from current income(363 - 50 = $313)
  - payPhoneCharges - subtract $75 from income(313 - 75 = $238)
  - payForRepairs - subtract $66 from income(238 - 66 = 172)

 We will just write the 3 functions in one go, we will call them by nesting them as we have done with the other functions in the earlier example.
 Spoiler alert,  we are going to depths of hell.

 ```javascript
 function getIncome(callback) { callback(650); }